 This soft & tender Buttermilk Bread is simply the best!!
-It’s not only great for sandwiches, but it makes a great french toast.
+It’s not only great for sandwiches…it makes great french toast.
 It’s great for freezing, so you can eat one loaf and freeze the second one for later.

 One of my very favorite things to do is to play with yeast.
 It’s so amazing how a small packet of yeast can be used to create the most delicious bread ever.
 It’s also amazing that after all these years of playing in the kitchen, I still have flour everywhere when I bake.

 When I make this buttermilk bread it makes two loaves.
 I usually make sandwiches with some of it and slather some with butter to go alongside my dinner.
 After a couple of days, I use some of it to make french toast.
 It’s soft and tender and delicious any way you eat it.

 If you’ve never played with yeast or made homemade bread, don’t be intimidated.
 Once you start playing with yeast, you’ll be wanting to make all kinds of yeast recipes.

 Just in case this is your first time using yeast, I’ll give you a quick overview of how I made this easy buttermilk bread.
 There are a few steps but all of them are easy.